Actons has yet again been recommended in six practice areas in the 2022 edition of The Legal 500 UK, the definitive guide to law firms.

 Private client – personal tax, trusts and probate (East Midlands)

 The private client department at Actons is headed by Heather Parker, who ‘clearly knows her stuff’, and acts for individuals, agricultural clients and business owners on the full array of wills, trust and probate work, including asset protection, estate planning and contentious probate issues as well as Court of Protection matters.
 Bindiya Patel has a focus on acting for local charities and is ‘an expert in her field’.
-‘Extremely helpful’ Cara Watson is experienced in working on high value and cross-border estates.
-Parker, Patel and Watson are all STEP qualified.

 “I feel the team take extra care to make their clients feel comfortable, understood and at ease in what can be emotional times.”

 - Advised on estate planning options for a high net-worth couple with multiple assets.